Prepayment Penalty: What It Is And How To Avoid It

 There are some instances where prepayment penalties are illegal.
 These include:

-- Student loans or personal loans (yes, we know these aren’t mortgages, but still, good to know).
+- Student loans (It’s true that these loans aren’t mortgages, but it’s still good bonus info to know.)

-Learn What Will And Won’t Trigger The Fee
+Learn What Will And Won’t Trigger The Prepayment Fee

-Penalties usually cover the first few years of a loan, because, as we mentioned, those are the riskiest for the lender.
-So if you refinance early on, you’ll trigger the prepayment penalty.
-The amount of the fee will differ based on the type of mortgage penalty fee you have.
-(See above models for an example of what that could be.)
+Penalties usually cover the first few years of a loan, because those are the riskiest for the lender.
+If you refinance in the early stages of your loan term, you’ll trigger the prepayment penalty.
+The amount of the fee will differ based on the type of penalty fee that’s included in your mortgage contract.
+See the above models for an example of what that could be.

-As you’re reading through your Loan Estimateand contract, be aware of the type of prepayment penalty that comes with your loan, just in case something happens and you decide to refinance and/or sell.
-If you’re unsure, ask your mortgage lender before signing the papers and ask them to walk you through the math as it applies to your type of prepayment penalty, your loan amount, your amortization and your interest rate.
+As you’re reading through your Loan Estimate and contract, be aware of the type of prepayment penalty that comes with your loan, just in case something happens and you decide to refinance and/or sell.
+If you’re unsure, ask your mortgage lender before signing the paperwork and ask them to walk you through the math as it applies to your type of prepayment penalty, your loan amount, your amortization and your interest rate.

 What To Do With A Prepayment Clause

 Does the thought of one more fee give you pause?
-It should – after all, no one wants to pay for something extra, especially when they think they are doing something that’s smart for their financial situation.
-Here are some things to consider before signing:
+Here are some things to consider before signing your mortgage contract:

-Even if you don’t think you’re going to ever trigger the penalty, it’s a good idea to know the costs, just in case.
-In fact, it might make the difference between choosing a loan with a prepayment penalty and one without, if the costs are egregious.
+Even if you don’t think you’re ever going to trigger the prepayment penalty, it’s a good idea to know the costs, just in case.
+In fact, it might make the difference between choosing a loan with a prepayment penalty and one without.

-Here’s what you should do: Find out the type of prepayment penalty that comes with your mortgage and compare the cost of living past the penalty date with the cost of paying it off early and invoking the penalty.
+Find out the type of prepayment penalty that comes with your mortgage and compare the cost of staying in your current loan past the penalty date with the cost of paying it off early and invoking the penalty.
 Each home buyer must consider which route feels best for their personal financial situation.

-While anything can happen and you can never be 100% certain you won’t sell or refinance your house, these questions can help you determine the likelihood, i.e. how worried you should be about a potential prepayment penalty:
+While anything can happen and you can never be 100% certain you won’t sell or refinance your house, these questions can help you determine the possibility of a potential prepayment penalty: